+Board of Directors

-Board of Finance The Metropolitan District Hartford, Connecticut
+The Metropolitan District

+Hartford, Connecticut
-Report on Compliance for Each Major Federal Program

-Opinion on Each Major Federal Program
+Report on Compliance for Each Major Federal Program Opinion on Each Major Federal Program

-We have audited The Metropolitan District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on The Metropolitan District's major federal program for the year ended December 31, 2022.
-The Metropolitan District's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited The Metropolitan District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on The Metropolitan District's major federal programs for the year ended December 31, 2024.
+The Metropolitan District's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, The Metropolitan District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended December 31, 2022.
+In our opinion, The Metropolitan District complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2024.